kitttn/temptest/Quick-Start-Guide.md

 The APB1 and APB2 windows should show the nutshell prompt `nsh>`, and the Jetson console should show `shell@jetson:/ #`.
 You may wish to position and resize these windows so you can monitor the debug output from all of them at the same time.

-The Jetson serial port is circled in orange in the following image.
+The Jetson USB host port is circled in green in the following image.
 Click the image for a larger version.

 <a href="http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg"><img src="http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg" width="640">

 The BDB CON28 "USB1 to APB1 HSIC" is in the upper left corner of the BDB.

-Connect a USB 2.0 hub to the Jetson USB2 host port.
+Connect a USB 2.0 hub to the Jetson USB host port.

 Connect the hub to BDB CON28.
 You should see the following on the Jetson console: